qiskrypt/qiskrypt.github.io/about.markdown

 <hr style="height:0px; visibility:hidden;" />

-If you have any doubt or want to give some suggestion, feel free to contact us:
+If you have any doubt or want to give us some suggestion, feel free to contact us:
 <ul>
     <li>
         <a href="mailto:qiskrypt@gmail.com">qiskrypt@gmail.com</a>